-The ASX Principles took effect for PAC's full financial year commencing on 1 July 2021.
-PAC reports on its compliance with the ASX Principles for the financial year ended 30 June 2023.
+PAC reports on its compliance with the ASX Principles for the financial year ended 30 June 2024.

 The ASX Principles set out recommended practice in the form of eight Principles:

 - 1. Lay solid foundations for management and oversight. - 2.
 Structure the Board to be effective and add value. - 3.
 Instill a culture of acting lawfully, ethically, and responsibly. - 4.
 Safeguard the integrity of corporate reports. - 5.
 Make timely and balanced disclosure. - 6.
 Respect the rights of security holders. - 7.
 Recognise and manage risk. - 8.
 Remunerate fairly and responsibly.